-Led by Founder & CEO Gary Schoeniger and President Bree Langemo, ELI has assembled a team of educators, entrepreneurs, and strategic partners who are dedicated to achieving our mission.
+Led by Founder & CEO Gary Schoeniger, ELI has assembled a team of entrepreneurial staff, contributors, and advisory board members who are dedicated to achieving our vision and mission.

 Founder & CEO